 “We are always wondering how we can inspire girls.
 How we can empower girls,” Pearson observes.
 “And I love when we get girls together into these kinds of classes.
 They may be sports they’re unsure about.
 They may be scared at first.
 But we put them all in the same shirt.
 We take down the labels and the barriers.
 And we say, ‘Let’s go do this together.’
 And they go from being scared to smiling and being so happy.
 It’s so empowering.
 Right away, they see that they can do it.
 I see the change happen in them so quickly.
 They realize that they shouldn’t be afraid of things in life.”

 That shift in perspective is exactly what Pearson wants every preteen and teen girl to experience.
-"I want girls to know that adventure needs to be part of your life," Pearson says.
-"There is so much out there in the world.
+“I want girls to know that adventure needs to be part of your life,” Pearson says.
+“There is so much out there in the world.
 And so much comes from travel and being in nature and experiencing other cultures.
 You need perspective on how big the world is.
-You need to see the world from the top of a mountain.
-You need to go to the ocean.
-The things you remember in life won't be playing a video game for eight hours or being on social media all the time.
-That's not how you create wonderful memories.
+You need to see the world from the top of a mountain and to go to the ocean.
+The things you remember in life won’t be playing a video game for eight hours or being on social media all the time.
+That’s not how you create wonderful memories.
 You have to go out there and have an adventure.
-Those are the things that will stay with you forever."
+Those are the things that will stay with you forever.”